I’m a huge fan of The West Wing.

 What We Are Doing Today

-If you review the Financial Independence page, you’ll see that we have another two goals on the list…
+If you review the Financial Independence page, you’ll see that we have one goal remaining on the list…

-2. Invest in passive income sources to cover our living expenses, i.e. financial independence.
+1. Invest in passive income sources to cover our living expenses, i.e. financial independence, so that we can start traveling.

 Basically, we’re doing a lot of thinking right now about what’s next for us.
 Expect more posts about what financial independence life looks like (shoutout to Our Next Life and the Financial Mentor for all the thought-provoking posts) and what our tiny house plans(s) is/are.